-Helping those in my community recover fair and reasonable compensation for their injuries, so they can focus on getting better and looking to the future.
+Helping you recover fair compensation for your injuries so you can focus on getting better.

 Who can file a wrongful death lawsuit in Baltimore?